 “We knew we couldn’t take the LHH culture, or the Penna culture, we had to create a new culture.”
 Nick Goldberg, LHH Penna’s chief executive for the UK and Ireland, lays out the challenge facing the new company, formed through LHH’s acquisition of Penna in 2016.

 To help guide this process, Nick looked for a tool that could deliver the same level of real-time insight on people and culture, as he was used to from the company’s commercial operations.

 “We use Salesforce at LHH Penna a lot, to understand how our sales are going, what our pipeline’s looking like – and that’s a real-time dashboard”, explained Nick.
 “The thing we love about Peakon is it’s a very similar experience, and rather than looking at your pipeline and your sales, to some extent you’re looking at the more important thing which is, how are your people feeling?
-If you’re people are feeling really good and really engaged, you’re going to perform better as a business.”
+If your people are feeling really good and really engaged, you’re going to perform better as a business.”

 Learn how LHH Penna implemented Peakon to help build a unified company culture.